Working with uDALES facet data in MATLAB¶

 In this tutorial we cover how to work with uDALES facet data.
 This pertains to all surface quanties, e.g. shear stress, surface pressure, surface energy balance terms and the temperature inside each of the facets.

-post-processing class reads in most important input parameters, and contains a number of methods to work with facet data:
+The udbase post-processing class reads in most important input parameters, and contains a number of methods to work with facet data:

 - calculate_frontal_properties.
 This method calculates the skylines, frontal areas and blockage ratios in the x- and y-direction.